ipsr-igb/genovisr/README.md

 BiocManager::install("GBScleanR")
 ```

-for details of `GBScleanR`, please visit the [GitHub repository](https://github.com/tomoyukif/GBScleanR)
+For details of `GBScleanR`, please visit the [GitHub repository](https://github.com/tomoyukif/GBScleanR)

 To install the development version of `GenovisR` from GitHub, you can use the `devtools` package: